 Although more common in the West, melanoma, a highly aggressive form of skin cancer, still affects Asians.
-In the ‘Hi Doc, My Dark Mole is Growing’ Continuing Medical Education (CME) webinar last September, Dennis Lim discussed the role of surgery for early stage melanoma in the age of immunotherapy, followed by a presentation by Dr Richard Quek on systemic treatment options for melanoma.
+In the ‘Hi Doc, My Dark Mole is Growing’ Continuing Medical Education (CME) webinar last September, Dr Dennis Lim discussed the role of surgery for early stage melanoma in the age of immunotherapy, followed by a presentation by Dr Richard Quek on systemic treatment options for melanoma.

 It was only since the early 2010s, with the approval of immune checkpoint inhibitors, that survival rates for Stage 3 and 4 melanoma improved greatly, says Dr Lim.
 Despite the rarity of the disease in Southeast Asia, he shared that it is still important to be aware of common subtypes amongst Asians such as acral lentiginous and mucosal melanoma.

 In the clinical diagnosis for melanoma, a dermatologist can provide the best evaluation of suspicious skin lesions.